ipfs/team-mgmt/meeting-notes/2018-02-12-js-ipfs-dev-team-weekly.md

 ## Additional NOTES:

-- Jared - asked about webassembly use in ipfs/libp2p (Jared is this accurate?
-I had trouble following your convo with david)
+Jared - asked about webassembly use in ipfs/libp2p?:
-	- js-ipfs/js-libp2p is a complete implementation of both specifications
+  - js-ipfs/js-libp2p is a complete implementation of both specifications.
-  	- webasembly is used in specific cases
+  - webasembly is used in specific cases, primarily rust- language projects.
+  - go- language and other projects have complete implementation overlap with js- language, although each runtime platform has its own dis/advantages versus the others.

 - daviddias - check the waffle boards for P0 and P1 and pick stuff to work on

 - rob - asked about node-trust, rundown and explanation of what it is
 	- this is a link to the project - https://github.com/mkg20001/libp2p-nodetrust
 - post ideas on Test Mesh https://github.com/MetaMask/mesh-testing/issues/2